KathrynBrusewitz/cortex-dashboard/README.md

 Clone the [Cortex API](https://github.com/KathrynBrusewitz/cortex-api.git).<br>
 Follow the README instructions and run it alongside your Dashboard instance.

-## Version control

-The `master` and `development` branches are the two active branches.
-Master contains the live production code.
-Development is the demo-able, next to release code.

-Other branches are created per feature.
-Naming convention is loose, but choose a short, understandable term that describes the feature.
-Use hyphens, not spaces.
-For example: `analytics-components`.

-When finished with a feature or bug fix, create a Pull Request on the development branch.

 ## Folder structure

 For the project to build, **these files must exist with exact filenames**: